fouadnofal/Scale-and-Load-Balance-Your-Architecture/readme.txt

 The OK indicates that the alarm has not been triggered.
 It is the alarm for CPU Utilization > 60, which will add instances when average CPU is high.
 The chart should show very low levels of CPU at the moment.

-You will now tell the application to perform calculations that should raise the CPU level.

-Return to the browser tab with the web application.

-Click Load Test beside the AWS logo.

-This will cause the application to generate high loads.
-The browser page will automatically refresh so that all instances in the Auto Scaling group will generate load.
-Do not close this tab.

-Return to browser tab with the CloudWatch console.

-In less than 5 minutes, the AlarmLow alarm should change to OK and the AlarmHigh alarm status should change to ALARM.

- You can click Refresh  in the top-right every 60 seconds to update the display.

-You should see the AlarmHigh chart indicating an increasing CPU percentage.
-Once it crosses the 60% line for more than 3 minutes, it will trigger Auto Scaling to add additional instances.

-Wait until the AlarmHigh alarm enters the ALARM state.

-You can now view the additional instance(s) that were launched.

-In the AWS Management Console, select the  Services menu, and then select EC2 under Compute.

-In the left navigation pane, click Instances.

-More than two instances labeled Lab Instance should now be running.
-The new instance(s) were created by Auto Scaling in response to the Alarm.

-Task 6: Terminate Web Server 1
-In this task, you will terminate Web Server 1.
-This instance was used to create the AMI used by your Auto Scaling group, but it is no longer needed.

-Select  Web Server 1 (and ensure it is the only instance selected).

-In the Actions  menu, click Instance State > Terminate.

-Click Yes, Terminate